Cacao - sip by sip smarter

 https://scholar.harvard.edu/sara_lazar/presentations/how-meditation-can-reshape-our-brains-sara-lazar-tedxcambridge-2011

-Do you have a topic request or would you like to write an article for the Cacao Blog yourself? write us!
+Do you have a topic request or would you like to write an article for the Cacao Blog yourself?
+Write us!